 - 3.6.1 Under the 2003 Act both Responsible Authorities and 'other persons' may make representations on licence/certificate applications and review existing premises licences/certificates. - 3.6.2 'Other persons' is defined as any individual, body or business that may be affected by the operation of a licensed premise regardless of their geographical location.
 Although the other person may be in any geographical location, any representation they make must be relevant to one or more of the licensing objectives.
 In addition the other person is encouraged to provide evidence supporting their representation or review.
 This may be for example by way of recording dates where noise nuisance or anti-social behaviour occurs.
 Any representation however must be specific to the premises in question and not to the area in general.
-The representation should also detail how the granting of the application is likely to affect the person making it. - 3.6.3 The Licensing Authority will however consider the geographical location of the other person who has made the representation to see if in fact that it is a relevant and valid representation with supporting evidence. - 3.6.4 In addition all representations must be relevant relating to the likely effect of the grant of the licence/certificate on the promotion of at least one of the licensing objectives.
+The representation must also detail how the granting of the application is likely to affect the person making it.
+Representations may not be made by individuals on behalf of anyone else without their explicit consent and we would expect to see proof of this consent.

+- 3.6.3 The Licensing Authority will however consider the geographical location of the other person who has made the representation to see if in fact that it is a relevant and valid representation with supporting evidence and weigh it accordingly. - 3.6.4 In addition all representations must be relevant relating to the likely effect of the grant of the licence/certificate on the promotion of at least one of the licensing objectives.
 The Licensing Authority will determine whether a representation from an individual, body or business is relevant, frivolous, repetitive or vexatious.
 In borderline cases, the benefit of the doubt will be given to the person or body making that representation.